Day Theming: How to Give Every Day a Single Focus

 Step 4: Communicate your themes

 Tell your clients, team, and collaborators about your themed days.
-Block off your calendar so meeting requests don’t land on deep work days.
-Dorsey described how having themed days gave him a quick filter for interruptions: “There’s interruptions all the time, but I can quickly deal with an interruption and know ‘it’s Tuesday, I have product meetings’” [1].
+Block off your calendar so meeting requests do not land on deep work days.
+Dorsey described how having themed days gave him a quick filter for interruptions: “There’s interruptions all the time, but I can quickly deal with an interruption and know ‘it’s Tuesday, I have product meetings'” [1].
 Communicating your day theming schedule to collaborators turns a personal system into a team-level boundary.

 Key Takeaway